kubemod/kubemod/README.md

 The implementation of JSON Patch used in KubeMod includes the following extensions to RFC6902:

-- Negative array indices mean starting at the end of the array.
+* Negative array indices mean starting at the end of the array.
-- Operations which attempt to remove a non-existent path in the JSON object are ignored
+* Operations which attempt to remove a non-existent path in the JSON object are ignored.

 In addition, when a patch is evaluated, KubeMod executes the patch `value` as a [Golang template](https://golang.org/pkg/text/template/) and passes the following intrinsic items accessible through the template's context:

 * `.Target` - the original resource object being patched with all its properties.
 * `.Namespace` - the namespace of the resource object.